My Alternative Hypothesis for the Mechanism Behind Muscle Growth

 Why is the body slightly alkaline?
 Well, because we run on electrons, a.k.a. electricity!
 If our bodies became acidic, it would mean there was no electrical charge for us to run on, and we would be joining our ancestors.
 On the other hand, ‘Old Sparky’ is an extreme example of the lethal effect of excessive electrical charge.

 If you’re still with me, you may be wondering, ‘If the muscles simply return to the same voltage, a.k.a. the same pH, then why would that make them grow?’
-Well, voltage can be thought of as electrical pressure, analogous to water pressure in a pipe.
-It is not representative of the volume of electricity.
-Consider sticking the pH meter into solution as being analogous to a pressure gauge for a pressure cooker.
-The pressure gauge can tell you nothing about the volume of the cooker, but does tell you about the conditions inside.
+Well, voltage is a difference of electrical potential, which can be thought of as electrical pressure, analogous to water pressure in a pipe (though this is an imperfect analogy).
+Voltage is not representative of the volume of electricity.

-Amperage can be accurately thought of as the volume or quantity of electricity, and is analogous to the volume of water supplied by a pipe.
-Lactic acid changes the voltage in muscles by increasing the total number (volume) of protons in the muscles.
-The body subsequently balances the resulting low/acidic pH, i.e. low voltage, by supplying electrons carried by ATP and NADPH to the muscle, and thus once the voltage (pH) is restored, the amperage to the muscles is increased—that is to say, the volume or quantity of electricity is increased.
-Therefore, the muscles can now grow via cell elongation (growth of existing cells) or cell division (muscle cells multiply), since the requisite amperage (quantity of electricity) for growth is now present in the muscles.
+Lactic acid lowers the pH, or, in other words, it creates a more positive voltage in muscles, by increasing the total number (volume) of protons in the muscles.
+The body subsequently balances the resulting low/acidic pH, by supplying electrons carried by ATP and NADPH to the muscle.
+Thus, once the pH is restored to the range of homeostasis (7.35-7.45), the amperage in the muscles is increased—that is to say, the volume or quantity of electricity is increased.
+Therefore, the muscles can now grow via cell elongation (growth of existing cells) or cell division (muscle cells multiply), since the extra amperage (quantity of electricity), needed to do the work of growing the muscles, is now present.

 Thanks for reading.
 God bless you.